 Learn how to make a delicious and flavorful Beef Nilaga in a pressure cooker.
 You can have this delicious beef soup with meltingly tender beef and, perfectly cooked (not mushy) vegetables in just under an hour!

 Beef Nilaga is the Filipinos version of clear beef soup.
-Unlike other Asian beef soup, this one is loaded with healthy vegetables.
+Unlike other Asian beef soups, this one is loaded with healthy vegetables.

 Love beef?
 Try these recipes!